 It's official!
 The world's most prestigious restaurant guide is finally coming to Slovenia!
-At the opening press conference for the annual Days of Slovenia Tourism at Hotel Union, Director of the Slovenian Tourist Board, Maja Pak, announced that a Michelin Guide for Slovenia would be launched in March 2020.
+At the opening press conference for the annual Days of Slovenia Tourism at Hotel Union, Director of the Slovenian Tourist Board, Maja Pak, announced that a Michelin Guide for Slovenia would be launched in March 2020 (which has now been postponed indefinitely due to the Coronavirus pandemic).
 Michelin's Director of International Sales and Marketing Romain Perrier (no relation to the French sparkling water of the same name) was personally in attendance and gave a short speech in which he heaped loads of praise on Slovenia's culinary scene - mentioning its unique position at one of the major crossroads of Europe as well as its abundance of passionate, world-class chefs.

 Citing a recent survey from Ernest & Young (now officially known as EY, since a series of major scandals and criminal investigations proved too much even for an industry known primarily for scandals and criminal investigations - well done chaps!), Monsieur Perrier also gave some impressive statistics regarding the impact that Michelin guides have on tourism.
 Namely, that all things being equal some two-thirds of travellers prefer a destination covered by Michelin; 57% of travellers are willing to extend their stay if the destination they're visiting has a Michelin starred restaurant (with 80% of business travellers willing to do so); while 71% of tourists are willing to spend more based on Michelin's recommendations.